kelson-martins/gomodoro/README.md

 ## Todo
 * Windows support.
 * Support for deletion of sessions from remote Cassandra database.
-* Change the visual alert for pomodoro conclusion to another graphical library.
+* Change the visual alert for the Pomodoro conclusion to another graphical library.

 ## Installation